List of Process Servers Used For Notarizing Documents and Serving Court Papers to Inmates

-According to the US Bureau of Justice Statistics more than 3 million adults are incarcerated in US federal and state prisons, and county jails -about one in every hundred people in the U.S. resident population.
-Additionally, there are over 5 million people on parole.
-Please keep in mind, just because a person is incarcerated or jailed does not mean they do not have rights.
-Inmates or those who are incarcerated deserve and will get the same treatment as a person who is not incarcerated.
+According to the US Bureau of Justice Statistics, more than 3.5 million adults are incarcerated in US federal and state prisons, and county jails, about one in every hundred people in the U.S. resident population.
+Additionally, there are over 5.3 million people on parole.
+It's important to remember that being incarcerated doesn't negate an individual's rights.
+Inmates deserve and will receive the same treatment as those who are not incarcerated.
 Your lawsuit will be delivered to the inmate in a respectful and lawful manner.

-We serve legal process to inmates who have been convicted of violating state laws generally are placed in state prisons or corrections, while those who violate United States federal law are subject to legal process in a federal prison.
-We also serve legal documents to inmates or jailed people in jail who are incarcerated while awaiting trial or sentencing.
+Our listed private Process Servers deliver and serve legal papers to incarcerated individuals who have been convicted of violating state laws, generally placed in state prisons or corrections.
+Those who violate United States federal law are subject to legal process in a federal prison.
+We also serve legal documents to inmates or jailed individuals in jail while awaiting trial or sentencing.

-There are about 1800 adult prisons in the U.S. Many of these facilities have their own rules and regulations for allowing service of process upon an incarcerated person.
-We take care of the appointment, speak with the people in charge and work within the policies of the corrections department to properly facilitate serving the inmate your legal documents - Law Suit.
+There are approximately one thousand eight hundred adult prisons in the U.S. Many of these facilities have their own rules and regulations for allowing service of process upon an incarcerated person.
+Our Process Servers take care of the appointment, speak with the people in charge, and work within the policies of the corrections department to properly facilitate serving the inmate your legal documents - Law Suit.

-Its is believed, the United States has the highest percentage of incarcerate people in the world.
-Considering the size of the U.S. population, we are less than 5% of the worlds population yet inmates in the U.S. are equal to more than 20% of the worlds incarcerated people.
+The United States is believed to have the highest percentage of incarcerated people in the world.
+Considering the size of the U.S. population, we are less than 5% of the world's population, yet inmates in the U.S. are equal to more than twenty percent of the world's incarcerated people.

-Many people refer to people in jail or who are incarcerated as “convicts” or “prisoners.”
-Prisons are the home of people who are convicted of crimes.
-Generally speaking, convict or prisoner is considered politically incorrect and the preferred name for someone incarcerated is “inmate.”
+Many people refer to individuals in jail or who are incarcerated as “convicts” or “prisoners.”
+However, the preferred name for someone incarcerated is “inmate.”

 Do Process Servers Care if There is a Difference Between a Prisoner and an Inmate?